 Why did we create this culture deck?

-- Help BenchSci understand its culture narrative so we can continue to evolve and improve it.
+Help BenchSci stay loyal to its culture and to continue to evolve and improve it

 We couldn't explain it better than Fred Kofman:

 Culture is the system of shared beliefs (what is true), shared values (what is important), and shared norms (what is right) that orient members about the way things get done in their organization, what expectations they need to fulfill to fit in, and what they can expect—and demand—from others.

 Okay, but why does good culture matter to us?

 Many business leaders promote the importance of culture to company success.
 Probably the most iconic quote is Peter Drucker's "culture eats strategy for breakfast."
 While true, it says nothing of what kind of culture is desirable.
 As long as it eats strategy, it wins.
 Many companies with toxic cultures are indeed financially successful.
 So why invest in creating a good culture at all?

 For us, it's because we value and believe in success beyond success.
 That means not just achieving financial success but also the way we do it.
 We want to build a company of which we're proud.
 Work is a crucial part of living a meaningful life (see Man's Search for Meaning by Viktor Frankl).
 We're committed to fostering a healthy and inspiring culture to deliver technology that changes the world.
 If we don't achieve both financial success and a healthy and inspiring culture, we failed.

 Ask yourself this: how would you like to be successful?
 Exxon earns hundreds of billions each year but has misled the public on climate change for decades, with increasingly disastrous consequences.
 Patagonia earns about $1 billion a year while fighting fast fashion to save the planet.
 How you win matters.
 Your culture matters!